AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 **Vectors**

 A vector in GLSL is a 2, 3, or 4 component container for any of the basic types just mentioned.
+They can take the following form (n represents the number of components).

+- `vecn`: the default vector of n floats.
+- `bvecn`: a vector of n booleans.
+- `ivecn`: a vector of n integers.
+- `uvecn`: a vector of n unsigned integers.
+- `dvecn`: a vector of n double components.

+Most of the time we will be using the basic `vecn` since floats are sufficient for most of our purposes.

+Components of a vector can be accessed via `vec.x` where x is the first component of the vector.
+You can use `.x`, `.y`, `.z`, and `.w` to access their first, second, third and fourth component respectively.
+GLSL al